class-act-org/class-act-org.github.io/docs/interviewee.md

 # 3. [How to Prepare and Structure Your Demo](/structure)

-When setting up the interview, encourage candidates to choose a project that aligns with your company’s interests or demonstrates the skills relevant to the role.
-Make it clear that you expect a thorough walkthrough of their technical decisions, design choices, and implementation details.
-Let them know it’s an open forum, where you’ll ask questions throughout, ensuring the conversation remains interactive rather than a one-sided presentation.
+Choose a project that demonstrates your skills and is relevant to the role you’re applying for.
+Prepare to walk through your decisions step by step—be ready to explain design choices, technical trade-offs, and specific lines of code if necessary.
+Encourage questions from the interviewers, making the experience interactive.
+This isn’t just a presentation; it’s a conversation where you can dive deep and address their curiosity.

 # 4. [What This Approach Achieves](/what)

-This method allows you to focus on both depth and breadth, gaining a more thorough understanding of the candidate’s expertise.
-By seeing how they handle a real project, you’ll be able to assess their problem-solving skills within a practical context, moving away from abstract or hypothetical scenarios.
-The format also encourages more spontaneous questions, stress-testing the candidate’s ability to think on their feet and adapt to new challenges.
+By leading with a demo, you highlight both the depth and breadth of your skills.
+You’re showing your ability to solve real-world problems, which interviewers can connect to the challenges they face.
+This method also allows for spontaneous questions, testing your ability to think on your feet and adapt to new inquiries, which can leave a lasting impression.

 # 5. [How to Avoid Pitfalls](/pitfalls)

-While this method has its advantages, it does require that the candidate be thoroughly prepared to discuss their project in detail.
-Be mindful that some candidates may not have a project that aligns perfectly with your domain, which could create a disconnect.
-Additionally, while this approach may not work for every interview, it can be particularly effective for roles that require deeper technical discussions and real-world problem-solving.
+The key to success is thorough preparation.
+Make sure you know your project inside out and can answer questions at any level of depth.
+If your project isn’t directly related to the company’s domain, find ways to connect it to the job you're interviewing for.
+While this approach may not work for every interview, in the right context, it can set you apart from other candidates.

 # 6. [How to Close the Interview Strong](/closing)

-A successful demo interview doesn’t just show your technical skills—it demonstrates your ability to communicate, adapt, and think critically in real-time.
-For interviewers, this process offers a unique perspective on how candidates approach problem-solving in practical, real-world scenarios.
-For interviewees, it’s an opportunity to leave a lasting impression by taking control of the narrative.
-Embrace the conversation, be open to feedback, and show them how you’ll make an impact beyond just answering questions.
+A successful demo not only showcases your technical abilities but also highlights your communication skills, adaptability, and ability to engage with complex problems.
+By using this approach, you leave interviewers with a clear sense of how you operate in real-world scenarios.
+Encourage open feedback and be ready to explain how your skills will translate into real impact for their team.

 [^1]: To clarify, A *career job interview*, in this context, is any interview for a higher-level (senior and above) position that would benefit from a demonstration of knowledge approach.